What is CHIP?

 How do I order a new or duplicate ID card?

-There are several ways that you can request a new ID card.
+There are several ways to request an ID card.

 How do I update my child’s Primary Care Physician (PCP?)

-- Online: Log in or register for MyHealth OnLine to print a temporary copy of your child’s ID card from home, and chat with a representative to request a new card.
+- Online: Sign in or register for MyHealth OnLine to print a temporary copy of your child’s ID card.
+You can also chat with a representative to request a new card.

 If you’d like to update your PCP, you can contact the UPMC for Kids Health Care Concierge team by calling 1-800-650-8762.
 Once it is updated, you will receive a new member ID card in the mail with the updated PCP group name.